leonardodalinky/zero-shot-GLS/scripts/README.md

 ## Corpus Hints

-For IMDB, we use hint `IMDB about movies`.
+For IMDB, we use hint `Movie Reviews`.

 For Twitter, we use hint `Twitter`.